About Pelican Parcels

 Who We Are

+Pelican Parcels is a charity designed to support disadvantaged families in Brighton & Hove.
 The charity was founded by Shelley and James Bennett in 2018.
 The idea came about when they wanted to gift some of their cherished, but no longer used, baby items to a family in need.
 After realising that such a service did not exist locally they decided to start Pelican Parcels with the aim to provide and recycle children’s items to disadvantaged families.
+We have six Trustees:

-• Carla Pannett is mum to two amazing girls and runs multi-million pound fundraising campaigns
+• Carla Pannett is mum to two amazing girls and runs multi-million pound fundraising campaigns.

-• Lucy Stone is an award-winning fundraiser working with multiples arts organisations and charities
+• Lucy Stone is an award-winning fundraiser working with multiples arts organisations and charities.

-• Sarah Mann is CEO of Friends Families and Travellers with extensive leadership, strategic and operational experience
+• Sarah Mann is CEO of Friends Families and Travellers with extensive leadership, strategic and operational experience.

 Charity Status